natario1/ZoomLayout/README.md

 - If using `ZoomLayout`, the coordinate system is that of the inner view
 - If using `ZoomImageView`, the coordinate system is that of the drawable intrinsic width and height
+- If using `ZoomSurfaceView`, the coordinate system is that of the view dimensions
 - If using the engine directly, the coordinate system is that of the rect you passed in `setContentRect`

 In any case the current scale is not considered, so your system won't change if zoom changes.